ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 #### <a href="#tidy"> 3.
 Tidying up old scripts and data frames</a>

 When analysing data in `R`, the lines of code can quickly pile up - hundreds of lines to scroll through, numerous objects whose names might make sense to you, but not to other people or future you.
 This tutorial offers tips on how to make your code easy to read, understand and use for yourself and others who may want to read your code in the future.
-Following a coding etiquette (a set of "rules" you follow consistently throughout your work) will improve your `R` workflow, and reduce errors arising from accidental overwriting of objects, typos when referring to objects, and similar small issues that might end up causing big frustrations.
+Following a coding etiquette (a set of "rules" you follow consistently throughout your work) will improve your `R` workflow, and reduce errors arising from accidental overwriting of objects, typos when referring to objects with complicated names (e.g. `MyData_new.clean`), and similar small issues that might end up causing big frustrations.

 The coding etiquette outlined in this tutorial is applicable to most analyses - here we will apply them to an analysis of vertebrate population change from a previous Coding Club tutorial on <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">Data Visualisation.</a> Alternatively, feel free to edit some of your own scripts following the coding etiquette guidelines below.